raadiopassiiv/Amazon_derainforestation/README.md

-# Playing eith some data
+# Playing with some data
 Trying to create visulizations